Skip to main content

 The Reality of Implementation

-Implementing cloud-native security isn't just about tools—it's about changing mindsets and processes:
+Implementing cloud-native security isn't just about tools, it's about changing mindsets and processes:

 What I Wish I'd Known Earlier

 Start with Basics: Advanced security features are worthless if you haven't mastered the fundamentals of least privilege, network segmentation, and proper authentication.
+I wasted probably three weeks setting up a complex service mesh for mutual TLS before I had basic network policies in place.
+Starting with the fundamentals would have saved time and prevented gaps.

 Compliance Complexity: Cloud-native environments can complicate compliance requirements.
 Understanding how regulations apply to distributed systems is crucial.
+In my homelab, I follow reasonable security practices even though I'm not under compliance mandates.
+The mental model of "where is my data?" becomes much harder when it's distributed across 15-20 ephemeral containers.

 Conclusion